 These kinds of overt words are loaded with polarizing connotations that are meant to divide our collective species.
 They are words which reinforce the narratives that feel familiar or common; ignoring the subtleties that make our stories unique while simultaneously demonizing alternate narratives as ' 'foreign' or 'Other.'

 Ultimately, the personal immigration stories between facilitator and participant find a common denominator that can be utilized for a heightened social awareness of the infinite nuance surrounding these issues.
-Citizens of Earth is not just a matter of sharing perspectives, it's a matter of empathy.
+Citizens of Earth is not just a matter of sharing perspectives; it's a matter of generating empathy.

 Adults and teens are often divided by a lack of common ground.
 They talk down, they misunderstand, they take things out of context, and they oversimplify each other.
 In this interactive workshop at Pioneer Works' first annual Summit on Pedagogy, we examined how we communicate and miscommunicate across age, race, and class.